This article explores leading stem cell centers within the U.S. and worldwide. Read on to learn about this emerging area

 These are staggering numbers and provide compelling evidence to support the therapeutic potential of stem cells.

 Top Stem Cell Clinics

-Below, we cover six leading stem cell centers.
+Below, six leading stem cell centers are presented.
 Each one has treated large populations of patients with adult stem cells.
 At least one (Regenexx) is maintaining a Patient Registry to document long-term patient outcomes.
 Others, like GIOSTAR, have been working with the U.S. FDA on clinical trials related to the treatment of COVID-19.

 Please note that we are not advising patients to seek treatment from these companies.
 We are identifying them in this article so that readers can do their own research and seek out further information.

 1. The Regenerative Medicine Institute (RMI)

 The Regenerative Medicine Institute (RMI) is an exclusive, fully licensed, cutting-edge stem cell clinic and research lab founded by Dr. Vincent Giampapa & Dr. Victor Urzola.
 They are the only stem cell facility licensed by the Ministry of Health in Costa Rica.

 RMI is a specialized longevity center with the mission to help patients slow down their aging process and live healthier and longer lives by addressing the cellular aging process.
 They provide the world’s most advanced cellular therapies for Longevity, Healthy Aging, Orthopedics, Diseases, ED treatment, and Skincare.